Tyranny (For You)

 Tyranny (For You) (stylized as ') is the fifth studio album by Front 242, released in 1991 as their first album on Epic Records after leaving Chicago's Wax Trax!
 Records.
 It was the band's highest-charting album reaching #95 on the Billboard 200 and #5 on the CMJ Radio Top 150.
-The song "Rhythm of Time" proved a dance club hit topping at #11 on the Billboard Hot Dance/Disco charts matching the previous ranking of the album's title track.
+The song "Rhythm of Time" peaked at No. 11 on the Billboard Hot Dance/Disco chart, matching the previous ranking of the album's title track.
 The accompanying music video for "Rhythm of Time" appears briefly playing on a television in a scene in the film Single White Female.
 "Moldavia" was subsequently featured in TV promos for the 1992 film K2.